emqx/eip/active/0011-persistent-sessions.md

 The current implementation works fine as long as the old connection process is still alive when the new connection to the same client id is established.
-The process could have died because of a bug or, more prominently, the node is resided on is restarted.
+The process could have died because of a bug or, more prominently, the node it resided on is restarted.

 The current implementation relies on that there is an active process acting as the subscriber for the session, and the session state is